What is Bubblin Superbooks?

 Given that a Superbook can render plain text simply, all novels, textbooks, magazine or comic books that exist

-as files elsewhere can easily be adapted on web now.
-Readers will love your book without ever needing to leave web or their friends.
+as files elsewhere can easily be adapted for web now.
+Readers will love your book without ever needing to leave the web or their friends.

 Here we list some

-of Superbooks over other traditional (and rather lifeless) forms of e-books such as the epub, PDF or KDP.
+of Superbooks over other traditional forms of e-books such as the ePub, PDF or KDP.

 Sure.
-To begin with, our books work everywhere, on every device, mobile, tablet, desktop and television on the planet.
-This makes it easy to for people to read and share books online.
+To begin with, Superbooks work everywhere: on every device, mobile, tablet, desktop and television on the planet.
+This makes it easy to for you (the writer) to reach your readers anywhere.

-Since we don't use a file system for e-book distribution and rely on HTML (webpages) instead, our books are way more accessible than any other option on market.
+Since we don't use a file system for distribution and rely on web instead, our books are way more accessible and shareable to readers than on any other platform or option on market.

-Add a little canvas experiment inside your physics book to explain pendulum motion with animation.
+Add a little canvas experiment in your physics book to explain pendulum motion with animation.

 Code up a comics book with animated CSS3 characters instead of using heavy GIFs.

-Publish a photobook capturing all your memories at one place without worrying about filesize.
+Publish a photobook capturing all your memories at one place without worrying about filesize of photos.

-Create an album of music videos and lyrics page side-by-side.
+Create an album of music videos and a lyrics page side-by-side.

 and so on…